sandrofsousa/PTN/README.md

 of robustness under random failure but are vulnerable to targeted attacks on important nodes or links.

 ## This code is part of a research in the field of Complex Networks applied to the study of Public transport network
 ## of São Paulo / Brasil.
-This is not a finished project, the code is partial and being developed.
+Please read the License file for permissions of use.

 ### For any question, please contact:

 sandrofsousa@gmail.com
-@sandrofsousa